-- Talk with your child's teacher or home visitor - Ask for written information about employment and education resources - Contact resources on your own by calling Contact Helpline at 2-1-1 - Ask for assistance from the Family Support Specialist working with your center - Participate in opportunities provided by CAHS to meet programs that support Employment and Education goals
+- · Ask for information about employment, education, parenting resources, basic needs, utilities, housing, financial literacy and more! - · Contact resources on your own by calling Contact Helpline at 2-1-1. - · Ask for assistance from the Family Support Specialist working with your center. - · Participate in opportunities provided by CAHS to provide resources and education on specific areas of family interest